boldlink/workflows-and-pipelines/gh001-workflows/README.md

 - region (required): The AWS region where the ECR repository is located.
 - ecr_repo_name (required): The name of the ECR repository.

-Make sure that these inputs are provided in the caller workflow.
+Make sure these inputs are provided in the caller workflow.

 ### Workflow steps: